02-02-2013, 12:52 PM

 Road gets better and better so naturally speed goes up.
 One deceptive corner almost managed to end the trip early on.
-After another short pavement section I arrive at Babin Do
+After another short pavement section I arrive at Babin Do, ski resort at Bjelasnica mountain.

 Next stop: peak of Bjelasnica.
 There are two roads leading to the top.
 Normal one at the south western slope, almost suitable for passenger cars, and another one at eastern slope.
 Second road goes over ski slopes and it's poorly maintained.
 I choose second road as it's closer and because it allows me to make full circle, by going down on "normal" road.